Penrith, Cumbria: Media

 The local newspaper, the Cumberland and Westmorland Herald appears on Saturdays.
 Sections are updated every following Tuesday on their website.
 It is independently owned, with offices on King Street, but printed at the Newsquest's printing works in Glasgow, along with the weekly Cumberland News and daily News and Star which also cover some news items from Penrith.
 A separate edition of the Herald is published for the Keswick area, known as the Lake District Herald.

+The Free, monthly circulated Eden Local community magazine Cumbrian Local has been posted through doors since 2010 in Penrith and in areas surrounding it in the Eden Valley.
+It was set up to Eden FM It reached its 200th publication in 2023.

 Penrith lies with the ITV Border region and the BBC North East and Cumbria.
-There are three local radio stations serving the Penrith area.
-Eden FM which is based in Penrith and two others based in Carlisle.
-These are BBC Radio Cumbria and the independent station CFM.
+There were three local radio stations serving the Penrith area.
+Eden FM which is based in Penrith launched in 2011.
+There were two others based in Carlisle.
+These being BBC Radio Cumbria and what was independent station CFM, that from 3 April 2023, rebranded to Greatest Hits Radio.

 Penrith was used as a setting in the 1940 book Cue for Treason by Geoffrey Trease.
 It was also a setting for Bruce Robinson's 1987 film Withnail and I, although the Penrith scenes were actually filmed in Stony Stratford, Buckinghamshire.